Back to School Basics in 2019 – Setting Goals to Survive Private Career College in Canada

 You did it!
-You made it a goal to go back to College for a second career…now stick with it and watch the endless opportunities unfold!
-The New Year is a perfect time to reflect back upon some missed opportunities, decisions and failures over the past – more importantly, it gives us that chance to regain a “fresh start”.
-Our brains are constantly working, and when you finally get to have some alone time to wind down, you’ll soon again be aware of random thoughts streaming through your mind triggering fragments of memories (both good and bad), snatches of songs you’ve recently heard, reminders of the jobs you haven’t done, the anxiousness about your future, etc.
+You made it a goal to go back to College for a second career.
+Now stick with it and watch the endless opportunities unfold!
+The New Year is a perfect time to reflect back upon some missed opportunities.
+Consequently, it may also remind you of decisions and failures over the past.
+More importantly, it gives us that chance to regain a “fresh start”.
+Our brains are constantly working, and when you finally get to have some alone time to wind down, you’ll soon again be aware of random thoughts streaming through your mind.
+Triggers of fragment memories (both good and bad), snatches of songs you’ve recently heard, reminders of the jobs you haven’t done, the anxiousness about your future, etc.

-A “fresh start” is a common goal people expect to control at the beginning of a New Year, but for most they still face difficulties on where or how to begin.
-To help clear things up with a less stressful start, an easy solution is to think back to the basics of what you want to change and achieve for yourself – better know as goal setting!
+A “fresh start” is a common goal people expect to control at the beginning of a New Year.
+For most, they still face difficulties with where or how to begin.
+To help you with a less stressful start, an easy solution is to think back to the basics.
+What do you want to change and achieve for yourself? – better know as goal setting!
 Goals bring meaning to life, and without them, much of our lives would be aimless.
 There is great power in setting and determining your own goals.
-Once you become the source of your own career and destiny, you grow without interference of another’s experience or expectations.
+Once you become the source of your own career and destiny, you grow without the interference of another’s experience or expectations.
 As a result, you become more self-confident!

 Create a Research Sheet: Goal – Plan – Action

-1. Brainstorm – Write down any possible goals and words that come to mind.
-After you have finished group similar ideas together and write a one-sentence summary about its main idea.
+Write down any possible goals and words that come to mind.
+Once finished group similar ideas together and write a one-sentence summary about its main idea.

-2. Plan – Focus on the goal that you have chosen and write down a plan or series of steps you need to take in order to reach this goal.
+Focus on the goal that you have chosen.
+Write down a plan or series of steps you need to take in order to reach this goal.

 These first four steps are the building blocks towards your potential goals.
 Can you reflect back to how long ago you first learned these basic skills?
-Now that you have completed your research ideas (kudos to you!), your next step is to write down your S.M.A.R.T. goals – ones that are more specific, measurable, achievable, results-focused and time-bound.
+Now that you have completed your research ideas (kudos to you!), your next step is to write down your S.M.A.R.T. goals.
+These goals are ones that are more specific, measurable, achievable, results-focused and time-bound.
 After all, you want to be as realistic as possible in order to make your dreams come true!
-Here is a break down of what these goals should consists of:
+Here is a break down of what these goals should consist of:

 Writing S.M.A.R.T.
 Goals: